 There are 10,000 households within the immediate postcode area, and a very large population within a 10 mile radius, which has good access to the woods.

 The site is well used by dog walkers from the local area.
 It is visited by people keen to explore the Clent hills area.
-As such the visitor profile is likely to be made up predominantly of frequent, repeat visitors.
-The surrounding community, and subsequently likely our current visitor base, aligns most closely to the following Woodland Trust visitor profiles:
+The lack of transport to the woods may be an issue.